ELK installation

 Run the following command to enroll Elastic Agent as Fleet Server:

-Replace YOUR_SERVICE_TOKEN with the token generated in Kibana and YOUR_FLEET_SERVER_CA_FINGERPRINT with the CA fingerprint from your Elasticsearch instance.
+Replace `YOUR_SERVICE_TOKEN` with the token generated in Kibana and `YOUR_FLEET_SERVER_CA_FINGERPRINT` with the CA fingerprint from your Elasticsearch instance.

 After enrolling, the Fleet Server will be up and running.